aclysma/rafx/README.md

 The demo uses SDL2 and in debug mode, vulkan validation.
 If you have trouble running the demo, please check that dependencies for both SDL2 and vulkan are available.

+### Tools

+The renderer includes a few tools for processing shaders and packing data in a binary blob.

+#### Shader Compiler

+This tool parses GLSL and produces matching rust code.
+This makes working with descriptor sets easier and safer!
+ * The tool is located at [/shader-processor](shader-processor)
+ * The demo includes a `shaders` crate to compile the generated rust code.
+It's located at [/demo/shaders](demo/shaders).
+   Just the rust code is auto-generated, not the Cargo.toml.
+ * The easiest way to "refresh shaders" in the demo is to hit compile.bat or compile.sh in that folder

+#### CLI

+This tool currently is only useful for packing assets.
+ * Pack files like this: `run --package cli -- --pack out.pack`
+ * Run the demo like this: `run --package demo -- --packfile out.pack`

 ## Features